diemutstr/elturco-site/README.md

   Can also be [triggered manually](https://github.com/diemutstr/elturco-site/actions/workflows/deploy-prod.yml).

-All of these URLs end with `/new` — drop that, and you'll get the old contents, until we replace that in the near future.
+All of these URLs end with `/new` — drop that, and you'll get the same contents, available on both places for a while.

+Add `/old` instead, to get the old site.

 The two automated actions have their status badges at the top of this text.